etcyl/rpi_dashboard/README.md

     Install required packages like net-tools
     Create a log directory (/home/pi/logs)

-Once the script completes, reboot the Raspberry Pi to apply the changes.
+Once the script completes, reboot the Raspberry Pi (the script will ask if you want to reboot) to apply the changes.

-2. Setting Up the Flask App on Windows

 Install Python
     Download and install Python for Windows.